oras-project/oras/implementors.md

 ## Adding Your Registry or Artifact Type

-Do you support Artifacts and ORAS?
+Do you support [OCI Artifacts][artifacts] and would like your registry and/or project listed here?
 Please [submit a PR](https://github.com/deislabs/oras/pulls), using similar formatting above.
 We're happy to promote all usage, as well as feedback.

 [artifacts]:            https://github.com/opencontainers/artifacts
 [distribution-spec]:    https://github.com/opencontainers/distribution-spec/